Rhinogradentia: Legacy

 Nasoperforator, a genus "discovered" on April Fools' Day in 2012 by the National Museum of Natural History in France.

 Rhinogradentia is considered one of the best known biological hoaxes and scientific jokes and Steiner's pseudonymous works on the subject continue to be reprinted and translated.
 The first edition did not explicitly state that it was a hoax.

 Following the publication of the French translation, George Gaylord Simpson wrote a seemingly serious review which extended the hoax in a 1963 issue of the journal Science, taking issue with the way Stümpke named the animals as "criminal violations of the International Code of Zoological Nomenclature".
 Simpson also noted that Stümpke neglected to include an unrelated mathematical concept, a "rotated matrix".

 Since the book's original publication several scientists and publishers have written about Rhinogradentia as though Steiner's account were true, though it is unclear how many of those who continued and popularized the joke did so intentionally.
 Wulf Ankle wrote that the order "is not a poetic invention, but has really lived".
 Rolf Siewing's Zoology Primer lists them as an order of mammal, noting that their existence is doubted.
 Erich von Holst celebrated the discovery of "a completely new animal world".
 Timothy E. Lawlor's widely read textbook Handbook to the Orders and Families of Living Mammals includes an entry for Rhinogradentia that does not acknowledge its fictional nature.
-The East German Liberal Democratic Newspaper took note of the nuclear demise of the rhinogrades, writing that they would still be alive "had we, the peaceable powers, managed in time to implement widespread disarmament and prohibit the production and testing of nuclear weapons."
+The East German Liberal-Demokratische Zeitung took note of the nuclear demise of the rhinogrades, writing that they would still be alive "had we, the peaceable powers, managed in time to implement widespread disarmament and prohibit the production and testing of nuclear weapons."